dillson/jw-workshop/README.md

 ### Login to VKE UI and Download the CLI package

-Download the CLI package from the button in the bottom left corner of the screen labeled 'Download CLI' and slecting the correct operating system.
+Download the CLI package from the button in the bottom left corner of the screen labeled 'Download CLI' and select the correct operating system.
 Make sure it has execute permissions.

 ### Login to the VKE CLI